raygun101/MarkupKit/README.md

     @property (nonatomic) BOOL layoutMarginsRelativeArrangement;

 This value specifies that subviews will be arranged relative to the view's layout margins.
 The default value is `true`.
 However, in some cases, `UIKit` provides default non-overridable values for a view's margins.
 In these cases, setting this flag to `false` instructs the view to ignore margins altogether and align subviews to the layout view's edges directly.

+Views whose `hidden` property is set to `true` are ignored when performing layout.
+Layout views listen for changes to this property on their arranged subviews and automatically relayout as needed.

 `LMLayoutView` overrides `appendMarkupElementView:` to call `addArrangedSubview:` so that layout views can be easily constructed in markup.
 Additionally, layout views can be nested to create complex layouts that automatically adjust to orientation or screen size changes.